eike-sakurai/nixos-config/README.md

 ```

 > [!NOTE]
-> The "initialHashedPassword", in another word, the password for user is "123321".
+> You can't login in SDDM yet, you have to press "Ctrl+Alt+F2" to exit SDDM, enter into root, set a password for your user by using the command "passwd [user]".
+After all that you can login on SDDM.

 ## Enjoy!